matthewblu421/etch-a-sketch/README.md

 # etch-a-sketch
-Mouser over squares to replicate the feeling of the etch-a-sketch toy as a kid!
+Mouse over squares to replicate the feeling of the etch-a-sketch toy as a kid!